A cybernetic view of description and reality

 Abstracting, Accounting, Agreeing, Analyzing, Answering, Architecting, Asserting, Attributing, Averaging, Believing, Billing, Briefing, Calculating, Characterizing, Chronicling, Coding, Communicating, Composing, Conceiving, Counting, Deciding, Declaring, Decoding, Defining, Demonstrating, Describing, Designing, Detecting, Directing, Drawing, Elucidating, Encoding, Envisaging, Equating, Explaining, Expressing, Factualizing, Fictionalizing, Generalizing, Hearing, Hypothesizing, Idealizing, Illustrating, Informing, Instructing, Judging, Justifying, Knowing, Lying, Mapping, Measuring, Messaging, Modelling, Narrating, Observing, Orating, Ordering, Perceiving, Picturing, Postulating, Presenting, Proposing, Qualifying, Quantifying, Questioning, Reading, Recording, Recounting, Reifying, Remembering, Rendering, Reporting, Representing, Reproducing, Sensing, Sorting, Speaking, Specifying, Stating, Story-telling, Summarizing, Testing, Theorizing, Thinking, Totaling, Translating, Transmitting, Truth-telling, Typifying, Understanding, Valuing, Verifying, Viewing, Voting Visualizing, Worrying, Writing, X-raying, Yelling, Zeroing.

-The term “social system" might be read to mean either a social entity (that is, a network of communicating actors) or an activity system (a network of activities performed by communicating actors).
-Either way, what makes it "social" are the communication events by which actors exchange information.
+What makes a society "social" are the communication events by which actors exchange information.
 The information includes descriptions of the world, declarations, decisions and directions about what is to be done.

-A human institution or organization is a social entity in which people are expected to act (some or much of the time) in orderly ways.
+A human institution, organization or enterprise is a social entity in which some or much information is standardized.
 For thousands of years, government and commercial activities have been conducted in response to regular, repeated messages such as orders, payments, applications for positions or assistance, notifications of decisions, appointments and other events, along with declarations of goals and plans.
 Information appears not only in messages but also in records, role and rule definitions.
 The messages, records, roles and rules contain information that actors rely on to understand should be done, and to do it.

 "The Information Age" is the name given to the shift, starting in the 1960s, from industries established by the Industrial Revolution to an economy enabled and supported by information technology.
 The term "Enterprise Architecture" (EA) was coined in the 1980s in relation to the impact of this shift on business activity systems that create and use business data.

-Wisdom, knowledge, information and data may be related as in the table below.
-To be honest, one purpose for this table is to save us from having to discuss any of several other WKID variations that have been proposed and criticised elsewhere, for example here WKID hierarchies.
+I have tried to relate data, information and knowledge in the table below.
+And added wisdom, which implies something of the “insight learning” mentioned earlier.
+To be honest, one purpose for this table is to save us from having to discuss any of several other WKID variations that have been proposed and criticized elsewhere, for example here WKID hierarchies.
 This table might also be criticized, but it does help us (in this chapter) to discuss the exchange of knowledge in a social system of communicating actors.

 the ability to apply knowledge in new situations.